usnistgov/cyrsoxs/README.md

 # CyRSoXS: GPU enabled RSoXS simulation

-* This code calculates resonant X-ray scattering in the Born Approximation on Graphics Processing Units (GPU).
+* CyRSoXS is a GPU-accelerated codebase that calculates resonant X-ray scattering in the Born Approximation.
+It takes a voxel-based model and optical constants as input, and returns simulated X-ray scattering patterns.
+These models can be derived from real space measurements (AFM, TEM, 4DSTEM), or synthetically generated using procedural morphology generators.
-Currently it supports the operation with 32 bit / 64 bit float datatypes.
+Currently, it supports both 32 bit and 64 bit float data types.

-* The code can be executed through the Python interface (enabled through [Pybind11](https://github.com/pybind/pybind11)) or directly through the executable.
+* The code can be executed through Python (enabled through [Pybind11](https://github.com/pybind/pybind11)) or directly through the executable.